Kaohsiung Medical University: Post-Baccalaureate/Bachelor Degree of Medicine

-Established in the spring of 1983, the program enrols applicants with recognized undergraduate/bachelor's degrees.
-Admission into the program is based solely on the two-staged PBD Medicine Entrance Examination (consisting of a written exam and an interview), which takes place annually in June.
-Subjects of written examination include English, Biology and Organic Chemistry.
-Enrolment into the program is highly competitive with admission rate in 2011 approximately 4.3%.
-The faculty currently enrols 261 students.
+Established in the spring of 1983, the program enrolls applicants with recognized undergraduate/bachelor's degrees.
+Admission into the program is based on a two-staged PBD Medicine Entrance Examination (consisting of a written exam and an interview), which takes place annually in May.
+Subjects of written examination include English, Biology, Biochemistry, Chemistry and Physics.
+Enrollment into the program is highly competitive with admission rate in 2011 approximately 4.3%.
+The faculty currently enrolls 261 students.

-Post-Bachelor's degree of Medicine is a five-year program.
-The program consists of two-year pre-clerkship (77 credits), two-year clerkship, and one-year internship.
+Post-Bachelor's degree of Medicine is a four-year program.
+The program consists of two-year pre-clerkship (77 credits) and two-year clerkship.
 Pre-clerkship consists of 16 integrated blocks and problem-based learning (PBL).
 Individual and population health, ethical practices, and related issues are integrated into and emphasized, where appropriate, in all phases of the pre-clerkship.
 Each block consists of two semesters each with at least one mid-term written examination and ends with a final examination that concludes each semester of a block.